The Merry Widow (1934 film): Plot

 In 1885, in the kingdom of Marshovia, Count Danilo, the captain of the royal guard, spots the widowed Madame Sonia during a military parade.
 One night, Danilo hands Sonia a self-written letter expressing his romantic affection, but she declines.
-Per tradition with Marshovan customs, Sonia wears a face veil, and after a year, she decides to move to Paris.
-Alarmed by the news, King Achmed schemes to have a suitor return Sonia, as her wealth controls the kingdom's economy.
-Achmed proposes potential suitors to his wife, Queen Dolores, but she rejects them.
-When Achmed returns to Dolores's bedroom, he catches Danilo flirting with her.
-Having selected a suitor, Achmed orders Danilo to go to Paris and marry Sonia.
+Per tradition with Marshovian customs, Sonia wears a face veil, and after a year, she decides to move to Paris.
+Alarmed by the news, King Achmed schemes to have a suitor return Sonia back to the kingdom, as her wealth controls the economy.
+Achmed proposes potential suitors to his wife, Queen Dolores, but she rejects each of them.
+Achmed steps out and then returns to Dolores's bedroom, where he catches Danilo flirting with her.
+Achmed selects Danilo to marry Sonia as punishment for his philandering.

 In Paris, Danilo arrives at a cabaret where he is greeted by the can-can dancers.
-There, Ambassador Popoff relays Danilo the top-secret plan to have Danilo arrive at the next day's embassy ball, where Sonia is also attending.
+There, Ambassador Popoff relays Danilo the top-secret plan to have him arrive at the next day's embassy ball, where Sonia plans to attend.
 Later that evening, Danilo meets Sonia, who now calls herself "Fifi", again and romances her, while shooing away competing suitors.
 He escorts Sonia to a private dining room where they have a brief romantic dalliance.
 Much to Sonia's annoyance, Danilo states his preference for can-can girls over elegant ladies, and she storms out.

-Danilo fails to arrives at the embassy ball.
+Danilo fails to arrive at the embassy ball.
 Popoff questions his absence, to which Danilo's orderly Mischka finds him drunk at the cabaret.
 Danilo tells the dancers of his obligation and leaves for the ball.
-There, Danilo and Sonia reencounter each other and converse in the garden, where Danilo pleads his sincere love towards Sonia.
-Meanwhile, Popoff receives a letter from King Achmed, stating Marchovian newspapers will report their scheme and orders that Danilo marries Sonia tonight.
-Sonya overhears Popoff's announcement of her and Danilo's engagement, to which she deduces the scheme and leaves.
-For not fulfilling his oath, Danilo is arrested and charged with high treason while Sonia withdraws her money from Marshovia.
+There, Danilo and Sonia reencounter each other and converse in the garden, where Danilo pleads his sincere love towards her.
+Meanwhile, Popoff receives a letter from King Achmed, stating Marshovian newspapers will report his scheme.
+Achmed promptly orders that Danilo marries Sonia tonight.
+Sonia overhears Popoff announce their engagement, to which she deduces the scheme and leaves.
+Since Danilo has not married Sonia as mandated, he is arrested and charged with high treason while Sonia withdraws her money from the kingdom.

-Sonia arrives at Danilo's trial where she accuses him of successfully deceiving her.
+Sonia arrives at Danilo's trial, where she accuses him of successfully deceiving her.
 With Achmed's permission, Danilo cross-examines Sonia and testifies in his own guilt.
-Sonia visits Danilo in his jail cell, but Achmed and Popoff lock the two of them alone.
+Soon after, Sonia visits Danilo in his jail cell, but Achmed and Popoff lock the two of them alone.
 Inside the cell, Danilo and Sonia rekindle their romance.
 When they are presented with engagement rings, the two agree to be married and embrace each other.